turbot/tailpipe-docs/docs/manage/hive.md

   - The *plugin* may choose the **index** value, but it is not *user*-definable

-  - The metadata is also written to parquet files the workspace directory, with a prescribed directory and filename structure.

->[!NOTE]
-> what's in the metadata? do users care?

 The standard partitioning/hive structure enables efficient queries that only need to read subsets of the hive filtered by index or date.

-Tailpipe [schemas](#schemas) also depend on this structure, as the filterable fields are aligned to the hive partitions.

->[!NOTE]
-> what about schema is relevant to the user for lw7, vs later?

 ### Index: Custom Partition Key